d12frosted/elpa-mirror/gnu/vertico-readme.txt

     fully compatible with every Emacs completion command and dynamic completion tables, since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
-  • Icomplete: Emacs 28 comes with a builtin `icomplete-vertical-mode', which is a more bare-bone than Vertico.
+  • Icomplete: Emacs comes with the builtin `icomplete-vertical-mode', which is a more bare-bone than Vertico.
 Vertico offers additional flexibility thanks to its [extensions].